Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: RecSAE

 \subsubsection{\textbf{Module Architecture}}

-Unlike standard autoencoders, RecSAE scales the input by a factor of $s$ relative to the original activation dimension and incorporates an additional sparsity objective to promote mono-semanticity~\cite{claude_scaling} in the latent space.
+Unlike standard autoencoders, RecSAE scales the input by a factor of $s$ relative to the original representation dimension and incorporates an additional sparsity objective to promote mono-semanticity~\cite{claude_scaling} in the latent space.
 A vanilla approach to achieve sparsity is to apply an $L_1$ regularization term to the training loss.
-However, this often results in a dense distribution of low-activation latents, which does not align to achieve $L_0$ sparsity in the latent space $S_{Latent}$.
+However, $L_1$ is an imperfect approximation of $L_0$ and it introduces a bias of shrinking all positive activations toward zero~\cite{gao2024scaling}.

 To address this, RecSAE employs a Top-k activation layer, which explicitly controls the number of active latents after encoding.
-As illustrated by the equations below, $S_{Latent}$ denotes the sparse latent vectors with $k$ latents activated and the others set to 0, and $\hat{S}_{Internal}$ is the reconstructed activations. $M_{Pe}$ and $M_{Pd}$ represent the encoder module and decoder module of the RecSAE module. $W_{enc}$, $b_{pre}$, $W_{dec}$ represent the encoder weight, bias and decoder weight.
-RecSAE hyper-parameters, scale size $s$ and sparsity factor $k$ are discussed in Section~\ref{section:recstruct_interpet}.
+The Top-K activation layer has been proved to outperforms other activation layers (ReLU, ProLU STE, Gated) on sparsity-reconstruction frontier in sparse autoencoders~\cite{gao2024scaling}.
+By contrast, using a sparsity‐inducing penalty term requires careful tuning of a regularization weight, which can vary across different recommendation types.
+Consequently, we adopt the Top-K activation mechanism to ensure stable sparsity control in RecSAE.
+The formal module structure is illustrated by the following equations, where $S_{Latent}$ denotes the sparse latent vectors with $k$ latents activated and the others set to 0, and $\hat{S}_{Internal}$ is the reconstructed representations. $M_{Pe}$ and $M_{Pd}$ represent the encoder module and decoder module of the RecSAE module. $W_{enc}$, $b_{pre}$, $W_{dec}$ represent the encoder weight, bias and decoder weight.
+The sensitivity of RecSAE to its hyper-parameters, scale size $s$ and sparsity factor $k$, is further discussed in Section~\ref{section:recstruct_interpet}.